wix-playground/stylable-components/_docs/treeview/treeview.md

 | key | action |
 | --- | --- |
-Home | highlights the first item in the TreeView
-End | highlights the last item in the TreeView
-Enter | Selects current highlighted item (does not expand it though) Up arrow | highlights previous item
+Home | highlights the first open TreeItem in the TreeView End | highlights the last open TreeItem in the TreeView Enter | Selects current highlighted item (does not expand it though) Up arrow | highlights previous item
 Down arrow | highlights next item